Monday, November 26, 2007

 "SLITHER" THE MOVIE and "XVQJX," is NOT a word !

-In the summer of 1974 RBOY12 (a reader of my blog) and I had a working vacation in Florida at DisneyWorld.
-He worked there the whole time but in early July I quit for a better job, as a waiter at the Kissimmee Red Lobster.
+In the summer of 1974 RBOY12 and I had a working vacation in Florida at DisneyWorld.
+He stayed on at the Magic Kingdom the whole time but right after the 4th of July, I quit for a better job, as a waiter at the Kissimmee Red Lobster.

 I won't go into specifics because each link in the chain of events that led me there is a story in itself, I will say; I met two guys (Bob and Ronnie) from South Carolina who were also disenchanted with the Disney employment thing.

-Sometime after they left Disney, I was on a date with a co-worker.
-She was going to drop me off but we decided to stop at the Contemporary Hotel just outside Disney.
-Afterwards, we had a disagreement, I think it was which style of Mambo (dance) was more authentic...the Canarsie or Weehawken...and the next thing I knew, I was being asked (told) to leave the car.
+Sometime after they left Disney, I was on a date with "C" (a co-worker).
+She was going to drop me off but we decided to listen to live music at the Contemporary Hotel just outside Disney.
+Afterwards, we had a disagreement over trivialities like, which version of Mambo (dance) was more authentic...the Canarsie or Weehawken style...and the next thing I knew, I was being asked (told) to leave the car.

-Well, after about an hour of unsuccessful hitch-hiking on a dark country road about 25 miles from I lived, a million to one shot happened.
-Bob and Ronnie, the South Carolina guys noticed me as they went by and came back to get me.
+Well, after about an hour of unsuccessful hitch-hiking on a dark country road about 25 miles from where I lived, a million to one shot happened.
+Bob, (of Bob and Ronnie), noticed me as he drove to our apartment complex's shuttle bus back from Disney.

 These differences especially with phraseology stick with me today.
-Something simple like playing basketball and calling it, "shooting hoops," was as absurd to them as saying "XVQJX" was a word.
-They also couldn't come to grips with tennis shoes being called sneakers.
-And me, I still laugh at them for insisting that Cadillac was pronounced Ka-Diddly-AK.
-However the funniest difference was that they added the word "coke" to the end of whatever soda they were talking about.
-For example they would say; "Orange-Coke," 7-Up-Coke" or even "Pepsi-Coke."
+Something simple like basketball being called, hoops," was as absurd to them as saying "XVQJX" was a word.
+They also couldn't come to grips with their tennis shoes being called sneakers.
+And me, I still laugh that they pronounced Cadillac, " Ka-Diddly-AK."
+But the funniest difference was that they added the word "coke" to the end of whatever soda they were talking about, like "Orange-Coke," 7-Up-Coke" or even "Pepsi-Coke."

 It may be an insignificant reference, I doubt even RBOY12 would remember that they said that but...down through the years I have repeated that story and it sounds so ridiculous... that people think I'm making it up.
 Well, for the first time in over 33 years that phrase has resurfaced.

-At one point, the mayor, while his town is being inundated with slug-like aliens and zombied townsfolk, goes into his cooler to find that he doesn't have any soda left and exclaims, "I can't believe I already drank my last Mr. Pibb-Coke."
+During the climatic big ending, the mayor, while his town is being inundated with slug-like aliens and zombied townsfolk goes into panic mode.
+He struggles to get out of his office but stops at his cooler to find that he doesn't have any soda left and exclaims, "I can't believe I already drank my last Mr. Pibb-Coke."

-I was shocked, had the movie paused and told KURU and PC.
+I thought my head was going to explode.
+I insisted that the movie paused and told KURU and PC about Bob, Ronnie and the southern tendacy to add the word "coke".
 But the coincidence went over their heads because they didn't know Mr. Pibb was Coca-Cola's version of Dr. Pepper (only available down south).
 So the fact that the mayor added coke to Mr. Pibb compounded the meaninglessness.